3 Greek islands for people with disabilities

 Are there disabled-friendly hotels in Greece?

 There are several wheelchair-friendly accommodation options in Greece.
-On the Greek islands, you can stay at an all-inclusive hotel with ramps, wheelchair-friendly toilets, as well as step-free access to the communal areas.
+On the Greek islands, you can stay at an all-inclusive hotel with ramps, wheelchair-friendly toilets, and step-free access to the communal areas.

 For more privacy and comfort, you can also find private villas with enhanced accessibility amenities.